qiuhuachuan/latent-jailbreak/README.md

 ## Citation

-If you use the code or data in this repository, please cite the following paper:
+If you use the code or data in this repository, please cite the following paper.

 ```
 @misc{qiu2023latent,